WFFF-TV

 WFFF-TV (channel 44) is a television station licensed to Burlington, Vermont, United States, serving as the Fox affiliate for the Burlington, Vermont–Plattsburgh, New York market.
 It is owned by Nexstar Media Group, which provides certain services to ABC affiliate WVNY (channel 22, also licensed to Burlington) under a shared services agreement (SSA) with Mission Broadcasting.
-Both stations share studios on Mountain View Drive in Colchester, Vermont, while WFFF-TV's transmitter is located on Vermont's highest peak, Mount Mansfield.
+The two stations share studios on Mountain View Drive in Colchester, Vermont; WFFF-TV's transmitter is located on Vermont's highest peak, Mount Mansfield.

 Like other network stations serving Burlington and Plattsburgh, WFFF-TV has a large audience in southern Quebec, Canada.
 This includes Montreal, a city that is 10 times more populous than the station's entire U.S. viewing area, as well as the Montérégie region.
 Most Vidéotron systems in southern Quebec carry WFFF-TV as their Fox affiliate.